zenoss/ZenPacks.zenoss.ZenPackLib/docs/tutorial-http-api/datasource-plugin-datapoints-4.rst

 2. Restart Zenoss.

    After adding a new datasource plugin you must restart Zenoss.
-If you're following the :ref:`running-a-minimal-zenoss` instructions you really only need to restart `zenhub`.
+If you're following the :ref:`running-a-minimal-zenoss-4` instructions you really only need to restart `zenhub`.

 That's it.
 The datasource plugin has been created.
 Now we just need to do some